 - 1. The Transbay DTX Project was not selected for either the FRA CRISI Grant or Federal/State Partnership Grant awards during 2023, or for the USDOT National Infrastructure Project Assistance (Mega) Grant representing a total of \$241 million in federal funding that was anticipated but not received.
-TJPA has since re-applied for these grants.
-However, the FFGA award will be 41.0% instead of the TJPA requested 49.4% of the total project cost and represents a shortfall of \$694 million in CIG funding.
+TJPA has since re-applied for two of these grants.
+However, the FFGA award will be 41.0% instead of the TJPA requested 49.4% of the total project cost and represents a funding shortfall of \$694 million that is part of the larger overall funding gap of \$2.75B+.
 This presents a very significant additional challenge to TJPA in their efforts to secure matching funds as required by the FTA CIG Program.
 See also Section 2.13, Project Cost. - 2.
 The February 2024 Master Schedule update showed a total schedule contingency drawdown of 186 work days (WD) from 643 WD to 457 WD remaining contingency.
-This contingency drawdown remains in the current schedule update.
+This contingency drawdown remained at 186 WD through the July 2024 schedule update.
 The concern is that the project is using valuable schedule contingency prior to the actual start of construction when contingency is most needed.
 See note below and Section 2.14, Project Schedule. - 3.
 During April 2024, TJPA reported a significant delay of seven months for the "Clear Right of Way/Start Demolition" activity and additional delays have been reported.
 There is a direct schedule connection from ROW procurement to building demolition to access for Civil and Tunnel construction work that includes a significant number of critical path activities.
 See note below, Section 2.9, Real Estate Acquisition and Relocation, and Section 2.14, Project Schedule, for further details.

-With regard to Concern Nos.
-2 and 3 above, the PMOC notes that potential adverse schedule impacts due to the issues identified may be significantly reduced due to development of a new Master Schedule that adds 27 months to the target date for the FFGA.
+Note: With regard to Concern Nos.
+2 and 3 above, the PMOC notes that potential adverse schedule impacts due to the issues identified have apparently been significantly reduced based on the new project Master Schedule that adds 27 months to the target date for the FFGA.
+The new project Master Schedule was provided in September 2024 and is currently under review by the PMOC.
 See Section 2.14, Project Schedule, for further discussion.